 BullMQ actually offers this exact feature through their "Group" functionality, but it's only available in their Pro version.
 For a commercial SaaS product, paying for BullMQ Pro makes perfect sense.
 However, OpenPanel is open source and self-hostable.

-Requiring our users to purchase a commercial license for a critical dependency would contradict our core mission.
-We believe in providing a complete, truly open-source analytics solution that anyone can run without hidden costs or proprietary dependencies.
+Requiring our users to buy a commercial license for a core dependency would contradict our mission.
+We want to provide a complete, open-source analytics solution that anyone can run without hidden costs or proprietary dependencies.

-This philosophy drove us to create GroupMQ: an open-source queue system that makes job grouping a first-class feature, not a premium add-on.
+So we built GroupMQ: an open-source queue system that makes job grouping a first-class feature instead of a premium add-on.

 Introducing GroupMQ